agsb/u2forth.asm/README.md

   __W__     work cell scratch

-  Nowadays, most RISC cpus have at least 32 registers plus Program Counter, Stack Pointer and Status Register, and same cycles per instructions, almost, then to optimize the overhead of memory access, was adopted a virtual model with upto 255 bytes opcodes and registers defined as (under) with ATmega8 registers
+  Nowadays, most RISC cpus have at least 32 registers plus Program Counter, Stack Pointer and Status Register, and same cycles per instructions, almost, then to optimize the overhead of memory access, was adopted a virtual model with upto 255 bytes opcodes and registers defined as (under) with ATmega8 registers.

   __C__    temporary opcode instruction byte, r00